DanielRivni/Autonomous_Robotics_Final_Project/README.md

 - Route definition and mapping.
 - Synchronization of take-off and landing routes.

-## Part 4: Landing on a Moving Barcode
+## Part 4: Landing on a Moving Aruco code
 The final part focuses on enabling the drone to land in front of a Aruco code, even if the Aruco code is moved (e.g., by a wire).
 The drone should adjust its landing position to align with the moving Aruco code.

 ### Objectives: